Bradley P. Stoner: Research

 Stoner has research interests in the comparative epidemiology of sexually transmitted infections, the social formation of sickness and health, and medical decision-making and health care utilization.
 He also conducts research in the United States and Peru on the sociocultural aspects of STD control, specifically into the analysis of sex partner networks, and patient perception of symptoms and subsequent health-seeking responses.
 He uses anthropology-based ethnographic approaches in his research to address STD/HIV transmission, specifically advances in epidemiology and mathematical modeling.

 Honors and awards

 In 1985, Stoner was awarded the W.H.R.
 Rivers Student Prize from the Society for Medical Anthropology.
 In 1987, he was the recipient of a Fulbright Scholarship for work he conducted in Peru.
 In 1991, Stoner was awarded a Senior Research Fellowship from the National Institutes of Health.

 In 2012, Stoner was elected president of American Sexually Transmitted Diseases Association for a two-year term.
 During his presidency, Stoner led the changing of the name of the association's lifetime achievement award from the "Thomas Parran Award" due to Parran's association with the notorious Tuskegee syphilis experiment and Guatemala syphilis experiment in the 1930s and 1940s as Surgeon General of the United States.

+In 2022, the Department of Anthropology at Washington University, St. Louis, established the Bradley P. Stoner award for excellence in medical anthropology.
+This recognized the enormous success of the Medicine and Society program he developed.